 - You value a ‘team approach.’
 You want a counsellor who will collaborate with you throughout the entire counselling process.
 You value a professional opinion and you also recognize the importance of your voice in the therapy.
 My philosophy is to “help you help yourself.”

 - You can commit to attending sessions on a regular basis.
+You are realistic with yourself if you cannot at this time.

 - You consider counselling to be an investment in yourself that will have long-term dividends.